adarshchavakula/PersonalizationProject/README.md

 ## The Data

-Last.fm dataset contains:
+Last.fm data set contains:
 * Listening habits for roughly 992 users
 * 173,921 artists with timestamped entries
 * Metafile containing user profiles (e.g., gender, age, country and signup date).

+The 1K data set can be found through this [link](http://www.dtic.upf.edu/~ocelma/MusicRecommendationDataset/lastfm-1K.html).
+The data was collected by Òscar Celma.

-The dataset records users’ listening history without recording explicit feedback on artist and track pairs.
+The data set records users’ listening history without recording explicit feedback on artist and track pairs.
 As there is no input from a user on whether they liked or disliked a track, we initially treat the data as an indication of positive preference.
 This will be expanded to include skips for the full recommender system.

 A preview of the data is shown here, with the leftmost column as the Pandas index:
 ![Data Preview](data/DataPreview.png)

-The following is the play counts for the entire dataset, grouped by hour of the day (left) and day of the week (right):
+The following is the play counts for the entire data set, grouped by hour of the day (left) and day of the week (right):
 ![Play Counts by hour of day and day of week](data/PlayCounts.png)

 ## Part I Objective